 Every week or so, we hear about product recalls or stories of people across the United States getting injured as a result of using defectives products.
 And the bizarre thing is that most of these products can be commonly found in our houses or on the shelves of grocery stores.

-We brought our Riverside product liability attorney Howard Craig Kornberg to outline some of the most commonly misunderstood things about California product liability laws.
+We brought our Los Angeles product liability attorney Howard Craig Kornberg to outline some of the most commonly misunderstood things about California product liability laws.

 Yes, you can hold multiple parties liable for your injuries

 If you have been injured as a result of using a defective product, chances are you will probably be able to file a product liability lawsuit against multiple parties.
 Suing multiple parties for manufacturing, selling, distributing, and in any other way playing a part in the distribution chain of a dangerous or harmful product may significantly increase the value of your settlement or verdict.

 Generally, only a product liability lawyer will be able to establish the liable parties in your particular case, which, in turn, will maximize the amount of financial compensation that you can claim.